Breathe Deeply & Move Often

 Think of your diaphragm as the pump and your breath as the power.

 Now close your eyes and repeat 5 - 10 times.
+Doing this for even just one minute can produce quick results - calming the central nervous system.

 If you find that your mind wanders during this exercise, don’t worry - just focus on your counting.
 You may find it helpful to envision you are breathing in more relaxation with each inhale and releasing more tension with each exhale.
 As your awareness of your breath increases, you’ll find that it becomes easier to breathe deeply without so much attention.